petitess/c-sharp/README.md

 json02 | map JSON data - JSON property mapping
 sql01 | insert data into a database - dapper
-sql02 | insert data into a database - Entity Framework sql03 | insert data into a database writealltext01.cs | write text to a file
+sql02 | insert data into a database - Entity Framework sql03 | insert data into a database, Users, UserJobInfo, UserSalary writealltext01.cs | write text to a file

 ```